ALA-Showcase/ALA-Showcase.github.io/_pages/maptest.md

 </p>

 <script>
-/*import Feature from 'ol/Feature.js';
-import Geolocation from 'ol/Geolocation.js';
-import Map from 'ol/Map.js';
-import Point from 'ol/geom/Point.js';
-import View from 'ol/View.js';
-import {Circle as CircleStyle, Fill, Stroke, Style} from 'ol/style.js';
+/*import {Circle as CircleStyle, Fill, Stroke, Style} from 'ol/style.js';
-import {OSM, Vector as VectorSource} from 'ol/source.js';
 import {Tile as TileLayer, Vector as VectorLayer} from 'ol/layer.js';*/

 const view = new ol.View({